logique233/conky/README.md

 conky
 =====

-My conky used on Linux
+My conky used on Linux for desktop, ultrabook, and netbook.